joomla/rfc/proposed/content-elements-meta.md

 ### 3.1 Goals

-This specification aims to provide robust interfaces for Content Elements and their processing that are independant from the output format.
+This specification aims to provide robust interfaces for Content Elements and their processing that are independent from the output format.

 ### 3.2 Non-Goals